Performers listed alphabetically by first name.

 Andrea Pensado

 Based in the US since 2002, Pensado uses voice and electronics to make her music.
 She uses Max as her main programming tool.
 The voice is constantly interwoven in the improvisations.
-The approach to both, programming and performance is highly intuitive.
+The approach to both programming and performance is highly intuitive.
 The harsh cut up noise result, mixed with the strong emotional component of her music, generates a deeply personal sonic language.
-Occasionally, the combination of the performance situation, the often abrasive sounds, the irrational use of the voice and the inherent uncertainty of improvisations contributes to discoveries of unknown places in her mind.
-Pensado performs extensively in the US and abroad.
 She also runs Sonorium, a series of experimental music based in Salem, MA. andreapensado.com, sonorium.net, soundcloud

 Andrew Abrahamson